Breaking into Investment Banking from A Non-Finance Background

 D. Engineering to Investment Banking

-The investment banking professional here was an engineer with a quasi-technical experience.
-Also, he had an informal internship in a regional hedge fund.
-With this experience, he was able to write about investments, understand banker buzzwords, financial statement analysis, and so forth.
-This helped him to get the first round of interviews.
+The fourth professional holds an engineering background with quasi-technical experience and an informal internship at a regional hedge fund.
+This combination enabled him to write knowledgeably about investments, understand industry terminology, and perform financial-statement analysis—skills that helped him advance to the first round of interviews.

 The final takeaway